spawaskar-cora/cora-docs/docs/changelog/semantic-versioning.md

 # Semantic Versioning

-CoRA and its APIs, modules and analytical tools follow semamtic versioning.
+CoRA and its APIs, modules and analytical tools follow semantic versioning[^1] .
 Major framework releases are released every year, while minor and patch releases may be released as often as every month.
 Minor and patch releases should never contain breaking changes.

+  [^1]:
+    Note that improvements of existing features are sometimes released as patch releases, like for example improved search results with additioanl linkable data, as they're not considered to be new features.

 ## What is Semantic Versioning? { id="what-is-semantic-versioing" }